Last Updated on June 3, 2023 by Ellen

 Overall, we feel ok with what we spent, even though we averaged about $400 per month over our hoped-for budget.

-We are happy we’ve seen sites and had experiences you can’t get anywhere else on Earth.
+We are happy with our Western European experiences you can’t get anywhere else on Earth.
 There’s only one Domus Aurea, only one Sintra, only one La Sagrada Familia, only one Dali Theater-Museum, only one Venice.

 We realize our budget of about $3,000 a month was a lofty goal for our lifestyle preferences.
 To balance it out, we lowered our monthly budget for less expensive destinations following Europe, such as the Balkans and Southeast Asia.